HellYard/Cell/language/documentation/README.md

 About
 ---------------
-Cell is a template engine written in PHP.
+Cell is a template engine written in Go.
 It was designed to be dynamic, fast, and powerful while remaining as lightweight as possible.
-Unlike other languages Cell aims to provide a powerful feature set with a minimalist-style syntax.
+Cell aims to provide a powerful feature set with a minimalist-style syntax.

 Navigation
 ---------------